Lower East Side: Education

 The Lower East Side and East Village generally have a higher rate of college-educated residents than the rest of the city as of 2018.
 A plurality of residents age 25 and older (48%) have a college education or higher, while 24% have less than a high school education and 28% are high school graduates or have some college education.
 By contrast, 64% of Manhattan residents and 43% of city residents have a college education or higher.
 The percentage of Lower East Side and East Village students excelling in math rose from 61% in 2000 to 80% in 2011, and reading achievement increased from 66% to 68% during the same time period.

 The Lower East Side and East Village's rate of elementary school student absenteeism is lower than the rest of New York City.
-In the Lower East Side and East Village, 16% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
-Additionally, 77% of high school students in the Lower East Side and East Village graduate on time, more than the citywide average of 75%.
+On the Lower East Side, 16% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
+Additionally, 77% of high school students on the Lower East Side graduate on time, more than the citywide average of 75%.

 Schools

-The New York City Department of Education operates public schools in the Lower East Side as part of Community School District 1.
+The New York City Department of Education operates public schools on the Lower East Side as part of Community School District 1.
 District 1 does not contain any zoned schools, which means that students living in District 1 can apply to any school in the district, including those in the East Village.

-The following public elementary schools are located in the Lower East Side, serving grades PK-5 unless otherwise indicated:
+The following public elementary schools are located on the Lower East Side, serving grades PK-5 unless otherwise indicated: